A Burger Episode

 So you have to do your extra due diligence and you're just taking years off your life in stress.

 And I was like, okay, at that point, can we just re-plumb it and move the drain to come to this sink?
-Because I said, there was a bathroom.
-They're like, just go up there.
+Because I said there was a bathroom.

-Like, yeah, like, you know, try to figure out all these solutions.
+They're like, just go out there and like, yeah, like, you know, try to figure out all these solutions.
 Then you cut it and look, he's like, oh, yeah, there's the, there's the water.

-But Jesus, like you said, playing detective and engineer trying to figure this shit out.
+But Jesus, like you said, playing detective and engineer, trying to figure this shit out.

 Days of trying to like writing down the time of day it starts to leak so you can figure out what's different about your house.
 That's just, that's just, that's the shitty part of homeownership.

-emotionally conflicted because so much joy that it's not my experience.
+I would feel so much like I'm emotionally conflicted because so much joy that it's not my experience.
 But I'd so

-you said it's like a pipe circle went up, so I knew like that's where it is.
+I knew like that's where it is.
 Genuinely bummed for you guys every time something like this happens.

 Just so annoying.
 Anyway, don't buy a house.

-Where uh, I think you didn't get into detail about it.
-No, I had to get my uh AC looked at and repaired, and the guy's like, this condensation, like, you're like the coil and everything is fucked up.
+No, I had to get my uh AC looked at and repaired and the guy's like this condensation like you're like the coil and everything is

-And they had essentially like
+Yeah.
+And they had essentially like they got lazy.

 So I had to have a plumber come out and plumb the whole thing because I didn't want to fucking snake it.
-I've already snaked it one time, a long time ago.
+I've already snaked it one time a long time ago.

 I don't want to snake it again.
 So I did that.

-And it was just like, dude, like, how is this fucking chain of shit?
-Just, it just rolls downhill.
+And it was just like, dude, like, how is this fucking chain of shit just, it just rolls downhill?
+Yeah.
+Like, that's so cool.

 Yeah.
 And then we were painting last night.